MeenaEaswaran/BMI-5333-Systems-Medicine-Principles-and-Practice/README.md

 For questions or issues, please contact the repository maintainer.
 Refer to the [final course report](Assets/Project_Component5_Final_Report_Meena_Easwaran.pdf) for detailed information and results.

-This repository is **strictly for educational purposes and serves as a backup** for my graduate school assignments related to the **BMI 5333: Systems Medicine: Principles and Practice** course at McWilliams School of Biomedical Informatics at UTHealth Houston.
+This repository is **solely for educational purposes and serves as a backup** for my graduate school assignments related to the **BMI 5333: Systems Medicine: Principles and Practice** course at McWilliams School of Biomedical Informatics at UTHealth Houston.